-Step 1: Create your Slide and Write your Question
+Step 1: Create your slide and question

-Step 2: Add Additional fields
+Step 2 (optional): Add additional fields

-- Hide results: This hides the submitted responses from the presenter's screen as they're being submitted.
+Hide results: This hides the submitted responses from the presenter's screen as they're being submitted.
 On the slide, there will be a button to reveal the responses whenever you want.

-- Lock submission: This blocks participant from submitting any more responses to your Open Ended slide.
+Lock submission: This blocks participant from submitting any more responses to your open-ended slide.

-- Allow audience to submit more than once: This allows each participant to submit their responses an unlimited amount of times.
+Allow audience to submit more than once: This allows each participant to submit their responses an unlimited amount of times.

-- Filter profanity: This turns on the profanity filter, which automatically censors English language swear words when they're submitted by your audience.
+Filter profanity: This turns on the profanity filter, which automatically censors English language swear words when they're submitted by your audience.
 (Note: checking this box will apply the profanity filter throughout your entire presentation.)

 Step 4: Present and get Responses